Midnight Resistance: Gameplay

 Midnight Resistance uses play mechanics and controls similar to that of the Contra series, and can be played by up to two players simultaneously (except Sega Mega Drive/Genesis).
 The main distinguishing feature is the inclusion of a rotatable joystick similar to the one used in Ikari Warriors, in addition to the traditional set of shoot and jump buttons, allowing the player to adjust his character's aim in one of eight directions by rotating the joystick clockwise or counter-clockwise.
 This allows the player to keep their aim in one direction while moving in another, even while crawling or jumping.

-The power-up system is similar to the one featured in Heavy Barrel (a previous Data East game), in which the player collect keys after defeating certain enemy soldiers (each player can possess up to six keys at a time).
+The power-up system is similar to the one featured in Heavy Barrel (a previous Data East game), in which the player can collect keys after defeating certain enemy soldiers (each player can possess up to six keys at a time).
 At the end of each stage the player will enter a weapon storage room in which various new weapons and other power-ups can be released from their lockers depending on the number of keys in the player's possession.
 When the player loses a life, he will drop all the weapons and keys he has in his possession and they can only be recovered if they do not fall off-screen.

 The two types of weapons that can be purchased in the weapon stores are special guns that will replace the player's default rifle (or whatever other special weapon he may be currently wielding) and backpack weapons that are launched by pushing the joystick up while pressing the shoot button.
 Both types of weapons have limited ammunition and when the player's special gun runs out of ammo, he will revert to the default rifle.
 Additional ammo for the player's current weapon can be purchased in stores as well when available.
 Other power-ups includes a "supercharge" upgrade that improves the firepower of the player's current weapon (this upgrade is lost when the player loses a life), a barrier that provides temporary invincibility, and extra lives.

 There are a total of nine stages, each with its set of unique obstacles and adversaries that the player must overcome.
 Before the final stages, the keys he has collected during the penultimate stage can be used to free the player's relatives before the final battle with Crimson King.
 The ending varies depending on how many family members the player has rescued.